jamshaidsohail5/cube-lang/readme.md

 ### Whitespace

-Cube does not require new lines or tabs to delimit blocks.
+Cube is a polygot language that combines the best features of several model programming languages, such as embedding and extending SQL.
+For this reason, Cube uses flexible whitespace layout, and does not require new lines or tabs to delimit blocks.

 The Cube parser ignores whitespace, and like [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)), a complete program will still parse correctly if formatted onto a single line.
 Although Cube does have a recommended  coding style, programmers have the flexibility to format code without being restricted by layout.

 ### Hello world